Jan Mattsson – Executive Director

 Email Ricardo Vargas

-Therese Ballard – Director of the Sustainable Procurement Practice Group
+Therese Ballard – Director, Sustainable Procurement Practice Group (SPPG)

 Ms. Ballard joined UNOPS in April 2012 after heading the Corporate Procurement Unit at the World Bank.
 She has extensive experience as a senior manager, adviser and change strategist in the procurement, purchasing and supply chain fields, with over 35 years of experience in the World Bank, International Monetary Fund and in the private sector.
 Ms. Ballard is a Certified Purchasing Professional (CPP) and holds various professional certifications from Harvard, Oxford and the Wharton Institute.